 Could do with some of this fire and sunshine right about now!
 Come on holiday – hurry up! #throwbacktuesday to the Ukrainian Ironbelly Dragon… #universalorlando #universal #universalmoments #diagonalley #wizardingworldofharrypotter #travel #travels #traveler #traveling #traveller #travelling #travelers #travelgram #travelingram #instatravel #travelawesome #travelpics #lgbttravel #gaytravel #gaytraveler #gaylife #explore #wanderlust #gaygeek #gaygeeks #gaynerd #gaynerds #harrypotterforever #orlandotravel

-What is the difference between Prime Value, Preferred and Premier at Universal Orlando?
+What is the difference between Value, Prime Value, Preferred and Premier at Universal Orlando?

-The Universal Orlando hotels are currently broken down into three categories; Prime Value, Preferred and Premier.
-When the new hotel at Universal, Surfside Inn and Suites, opens in August 2019, there will be a forth tier.
-This will become the new entry level budget option, named Value.
-Until then, a Prime Value is the cheapest hotel at Universal Studios Orlando.
+The Universal Orlando hotels are broken down into four categories; Value, Prime Value, Preferred and Premier.
+The newest hotel at Universal, Surfside Inn and Suites, opened in August 2019 and become the new entry-level budget option (value).

 What to expect from the new Universal Value Hotel

-Even though Universal’s Endless Summer Resort – Surfside Inn and Suites hasn’t opened yet, you can already make bookings for the hotel starting from Summer 2019.
-Click here for more details.
-When it opens, Surfside Inn and Suites will be the most budget-friendly hotel option at Universal Orlando Resort.
-With rates starting at less than $73 (£57) for a seven-night stay and $85 (£66) per night for a four-night stay in a standard room, it’s a very attractive option for families planning a Florida holiday from the UK on a budget.
+Even though our full review of Universal’s Endless Summer Resort – Surfside Inn and Suites isn’t live yet, you can click here for more details.
+Surfside Inn and Suites is the most budget-friendly hotel option at Universal Orlando Resort.
+With rates starting at less than $73 (£57) per night for a seven-night stay and $85 (£66) per night for a four-night stay in a standard room, it’s a very attractive option for families planning a Florida holiday from the UK on a budget.
 The hotel also has 390 two-bedroom Suites that sleep six people, so may also be a great option for friends visiting Orlando as a group.
 The two-bedroom suites start from $111 per night and, like the family suites at Cabana Bay Beach Resort, feature a kitchenette and separate bathroom and vanity areas making good use of space.

 Despite being the cheapest hotel at Universal Orlando, guests at Surfside Inn and Suites will still get Early Park Admission perks, which is brilliant.
 Complimentary shuttle bus transportation to and from the theme parks and Universal CityWalk is also included, along with room-charging privileges from the parks and merchandise delivery to the hotel.
 Universal’s Endless Summer Resort – Surfside Inn has 750 rooms and suites.

 Universal Prime Value resorts are three-star hotels (US standards) with room prices starting from $116 (£82).
-When trying to work out the best hotel at Universal Studios Orlando for your trip, it’s likely budget will play a big part in your decision.
+When trying to work out the best Universal Studios hotel in Orlando for your trip, it’s likely budget will play a big part in your decision.
 There are some great deals available in the UK when you combine your hotel and park ticket booking.
-For more detailed information, I explain how this works in my full post on how to buy Orlando theme park tickets.
-The Universal Orlando Prime Value Hotels are called Cabana Bay Beach Resort and Universal’s Aventura Hotel.
-Aventura is currently the newest hotel at Universal having opened in August 2018.
+For more detailed information, I explain how this works in my full post on how to book the cheapest Orlando Florida holiday.

 Like hotels in the Value category, Prime Value Hotels also come with free transportation to the parks, room charging privileges, free WIFI and complimentary entry into some CityWalk venues by presenting your room key.
 These two hotels, originally the entry-level budget hotels at Universal Studios Orlando, offer guests quite a lot more than your average three-star hotel.
 Both hotels are bright and welcoming, spotlessly clean and have impressive pool and common areas.